cursorless-dev/cursorless/docs/user/README.md

 You can enable or disable colors in your VSCode settings, by searching for `cursorless.hatEnablement.colors` and checking the box next to the internal ID for the given shape as listed above.
 To navigate to your VSCode settings, either say "show settings", or go to File --> Preferences --> Settings.

 You can also tweak the visible colors for any of these colors in your VSCode settings, by searching for `cursorless.colors` and changing the hex color code next to the internal ID for the given shape as listed above.
 Note that you can configure different colors for dark and light themes.
+See our [visual accessibility guide](visualAccessibility.md) for more on visual accessibility.

 If you find these color names unintuitive / tough to remember, their spoken forms can be [customized](customization.md) like any other spoken form